numq/webrtc-client-android/README.md

-# Video chat backend
+# Video chat Android client

-**Implementation of an Omegle-like video chat backend using WebRTC standard and Clean Architecture principles.**
+**Implementation of an Omegle-like video chat Android client using WebRTC standard and Clean Architecture principles.**

 ## Tech:

-- JavaScript
+- Kotlin
-- RxJS
+ - Coroutines (Flow)
-- React.js
+- Arrow-KT
-- Redux (Redux Toolkit)
+- Hilt
-- WebSocket
+- WebSocket (OkHttp)
 - WebRTC
+- Android
+- Jetpack Compose
+- Accompanist

 **This is one of the WebRTC projects, links to which you can find below:**